bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 source activate $software
 ```

-We encourage you to (not immediately) refer back to the commands provided in the presented modules, but instead to read the help functions of each function (unless you’re stuck!), you can usually bring out the help menu by using the `--help` flag.
+We encourage you to (not immediately) refer back to the commands provided in the presented modules, but instead to read the help functions of each command (unless you’re stuck!), you can usually bring out the help menu by using the `--help` flag after your commands.

 If you really do get stuck at a step and cannot figure it out by yourself, don't worry.
 Some intermediate files are available so that you can "skip" a command.
 Simply copy it from the following locations into your working directory and continue working.
 Make sure you come back at a later date to troubleshoot where it went wrong!